Kimyuhwanpeter/Mobilenet_gender_classification/README.md

 * This version is mobilenet training in this paper.
 * 2-fold cross validiation
 * Use test accuracy during training instead of validation accuracy
+* For my generated images from proposed method, first fold acc was 81.71 % (train-16,081, test-16,081)